ChaosAmd/caesar-kata/README.md

 ## Tests

-To run tests, run on terminal:
+To run tests, type and executes on terminal:
 ```
-mix test --cover
+$ mix test --cover
 ```

 It genereates a similar output to: